-How to save a cut-out and use it later
+How to make a transparent cut-out

 Repeat this process as many times as you like to build up a library of cut-outs to use in your photomontages.

-- Use the image handles to arrange the cut-outs against the background.
+Then go to More Items, Images, and drag and drop your cut-outs from the library onto the new background.
+Use the image handles to arrange the cut-outs against the background.

 To learn more quickly and for lots more tips and tutorials, join our Facebook group!